FirstLink Care and Support Program

 Start by setting guidelines for enrollment criteria and then train crisis center staff on how to recognize and refer callers to the Care and Support program.
 Ongoing training is essential for the staff making the calls and those making the referrals.
 Start small; once the staff is comfortable with procedures and enrollment criteria, expand the program.

 Staff making contacts have a human services background and are trained in ASIST (Applied Suicide Intervention Skills Training) and Mental Health First Aid.
 Facilities should follow best practices and procedures.
-FirstLink is accredited by the American Association of Suicidology and the Alliance of Information and Referral Systems.
+FirstLink is accredited by the American Association of Suicidology and Inform USA.
 Facilities should have the capability to link the contact to resources in the community to provide multiple levels of care.

 Engage healthcare facilities so that they are invested in partnering to screen patients for suicidal ideation and refer appropriate patients to the program: